KartikTalwar/Duolingo/README.md

 #### Get Language from Abbreviation
 `lingo.get_language_from_abbr(language_abbr)`

 When the ```language_abbr``` of a language is known, but the full language name is not, you can use this method to return the language name.
 This only works for languages that the user is learning.
 ```py
 # Sample Request
 lingo  = duolingo.Duolingo('kartik')
 print lingo.get_language_from_abbr('fr')
 ```
 ##### Parameters
 `language_abbr` (string) **required**
--- Abbrieviation of a given language.
+--Abbrieviation of a given language.
 ```py
 # Sample Response
 u'French'